 Achieve your SMART goals

 This can be a bit tricky, and really depends on your business.
-But let’s assume that on a normal day, you bring in about $7oo average.
-To bring $2,000 in revenue takes some ingenuity.
+But let’s assume that on a normal day, you bring in about $700 on average.
+To make $2,000 in revenue takes some ingenuity.

 - Can you create hype around your product or service on social media?
 Think of a way to create a compelling countdown.
 Maybe you can make an exciting announcement about your business or offer new products.